cepdnaclk/e20-co543-ProVision/Website/README.md

-# TODO_APP
+# ProVision - Website
-A simple full stack todo web app with testing using Typescript.
+A simple full stack image processing web app with testing using Typescript and Cypress.
-This is used to demonstrate the Cypress end-to-end testing framework.
+This is used to demonstrate the weather effect removal in images.

 ---

-## Cypress Setup for a React Project
+## General Setup for the React Project

 ### Prerequisites
 1. A React project initialized using `create-react-app` or other setups.